psipred/Antibody-design/README.md

 - Conditional generation from a provided heavy or light chain
 - Prompted generation from an initial sequence
 - Optional likelihood-based filtering of outputs
-- Optional separation of VH and VL chains
+- Optional separation of VH and VL chains in outputs
+- Optional reverse generation

 ---